cszang/logvogel/README.md

 ### In the monitoring process

-Start another R process, preferable in the same root directory.
+Start another R process, preferably in the same root directory.
 Then use `logvogel::status()` to track the status of the loop.

 Example: